ashstevens-dev/webpack-integration-example-wp-theme/README.md

 ## Getting Started
 1. Add package.json to your theme root and edit the name and author values as appropriate
 2. Analyze/edit your style.css file.
 It should only have the header comment section at the top.
 Any other styles should be placed into a .scss file.
 You can add in nesting, mixins, partials, functions, etc. to harness the full power of Sass later.
-It will work as is (with plain CSS)
+It will work as-is (with plain CSS)
 3. Reference the scss file in this example.
 It illustrates how to include background images on elements; and it has the line you need to use to include Gutenberg's block styles
 4. Ensure your theme has a matching directory structure to what's illustrated here (Sass in src/assets/styles, JS in src/assets/scripts, images referenced by the stylesheet in src/assets/images)
 5. Add the index.js file into the src/ directory and update the imports to include your stylesheets/javascript files (don't touch the Font Awesome block *unless* you want to remove it or modify it to utilize tree-shaking methods)